-The International Council on Mining and Metals (ICMM) requires companies to disclose their operations performance on a yearly basis to secure a membership.
+The International Council on Mining and Metals (ICMM) has updated its membership requirements, forcing companies to disclose their operational performance on a yearly basis.

 Member companies are required to disclose activities in validating that their operation performance is in line with expectations.